Azure-Samples/active-directory-dotnet-daemon/README.md

 7. Enter a friendly name for the application, for example "TodoListService", select "Web Application and/or Web API", and click next.
 8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click OK to complete the registration.
-10. While still in the Azure portal, click the Configure tab of your application.
-11. Find the Client ID value and copy it aside, you will need this later when configuring your application.

 #### Register the TodoListDaemon app